Debbink/assignment01/syllabus.md

 + Chacon, S (2010).
 ProGit.

-Additional materials.
-Supplemental YouTube videos and online tutorials will be assigned.
+__Additional materials__Supplemental YouTube videos and online tutorials will be assigned.

 Software.
 You will need to install R and Rstudio